suchipi/chai-jest-snapshot/README.md

 chai.use(chaiJestSnapshot);

-// if you want to use simple interface chaiJestSnapshot.registerSnapshotFileName(__filename + ".snap");
+// if you want to use simple interface, but want to take control of snapshot filename chaiJestSnapshot.registerSnapshotFileName(__filename + ".snap");
 // \